 Ongoing:

-· RPA volunteers conducted tributary monitoring, with testing done twice this summer.
-While E. coli and nitrate counts emerging from the tributaries have been low, Phosphates have been high in Clarks Brook, which promotes algae growth in the southwestern part of the pond.
-This should be studied further.
+• RPA volunteers conducted tributary monitoring, with testing done twice this summer.
+All beaches are tested weekly by their contracted agencies, for E. coli.
+The E. coli and nitrate counts have been low, below the warning levels.
+Phosphates continue to be high in Clarks Brook, which promotes algae growth in the northwestern part of the pond.

 Respectfully submitted,